Dental Logo Impressions

 The logo design process is exciting, but it can also feel overwhelming.
 Some clients have never participated in a process like it.
 Some people just have a hard time articulating visual design ideas and feedback into words.
 Other clients have a brand vision but when they see it executed, they change their minds about it.
 Whatever the reason for your logo design challenges, don't lose heart or hope!
 If you don't see a logo that you love in the first round, know that it's common.
 Giving constructive design feedback is all about identifying what you like and don't like about different options, then determining the next step.
 With every round, we work together to communicate, reiterate, and get closer and closer to "the one."
 Here's a peek at the evolution of the Practice Cafe logo when we were branding ourselves back in 2005:

 We didn't hit a homerun in our initial concepts, but there were several elements or ingredients that we took from those first ideas.
 We combined and tweaked and eventually, we came to our final logo.
-And it has served us well for more than a decade!
+And it has served us well for many years!
 We’d love to design a logo for you that will stand the test of time, too.